Pence, Pompeo meet Erdogan in Turkey over Syria offensive | DW | 17.10.2019

 Ankara views the Kurdish YPG, the main component of the Kurdish-led Syrian Democratic Forces (SDF), as a terrorist group linked to the Kurdistan Workers' Party (PKK), which has fought a nearly four-decade war for Kurdish rights against the Turkish state.

-Turkey says it aims to defeat the YPG and create a a 32-kilometer-deep, 480-kilometer-long "safe zone" (20 miles deep, 300 miles long) inside Syria along the border to protect its security and resettle millions of Syrian war refugees now in Turkey.
+Turkey says it aims to defeat the YPG and create a a 32-kilometer-deep, 480-kilometer-long "safe zone" (20 miles deep, 300 miles long) inside Syria along the border to protect its security and provide room to resettle millions of Syrian war refugees now in Turkey.

 Sharp criticism

-Critics have accused President Trump of ditching Washington's Syrian Kurdish partners that helped battle the "Islamic State" (IS).
+Critics have accused President Trump of ditching Washington's Syrian Kurdish partners in the battle against the "Islamic State" (IS).
 The US announced on Sunday it was withdrawing its entire force of 1,000 troops from northern Syria.

 Trump defended his move on Wednesday and called it "strategically brilliant."
 Trump on also denied having approved Turkey's actions in Syria in any way.